zabereznikova/docs.de-de/docs/visual-basic/language-reference/data-types/ulong-data-type.md

 ## <a name="programming-tips"></a>Programmiertipps

-- **Negative Zahlen.** Da `ULong` ein nicht signierter Typ ist, kann er keine negative Zahl darstellen.
-Wenn Sie den unären Minus-Operator (`-`) für einen Ausdruck verwenden, der als Typ `ULong` ausgewertet wird, konvertiert Visual Basic den Ausdruck zuerst in `Decimal`.
+- **Negative Numbers.** Because `ULong` is an unsigned type, it cannot represent a negative number.
+If you use the unary minus (`-`) operator on an expression that evaluates to type `ULong`, Visual Basic converts the expression to `Decimal` first.

-- **CLS-Kompatibilität.** Der `ULong`-Datentyp ist nicht Teil des [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS).
-Daher kann CLS-kompatibler Code keine Komponente verwenden, die ihn verwendet.
+- **CLS Compliance.** The `ULong` data type is not part of the [Common Language Specification](https://www.ecma-international.org/publications/standards/Ecma-335.htm) (CLS), so CLS-compliant code cannot consume a component that uses it.

-- **Interop-Überlegungen.** Wenn Sie mit Komponenten interagieren, die nicht für die .NET Framework geschrieben wurden (z. b.
-Automatisierungs-oder COM-Objekte), beachten Sie, dass Typen wie `ulong` in anderen Umgebungen eine andere Daten Breite (32 Bits) aufweisen können.
-Wenn Sie ein 32-Bit-Argument an eine solche Komponente übergeben, deklarieren Sie es als `UInteger`, anstatt `ULong` in Ihrem verwalteten Visual Basic-Code zu verwenden.
+- **Interop Considerations.** If you are interfacing with components not written for the .NET Framework, for example Automation or COM objects, keep in mind that types such as `ulong` can have a different data width (32 bits) in other environments.
+If you are passing a 32-bit argument to such a component, declare it as `UInteger` instead of `ULong` in your managed Visual Basic code.

-  Außerdem werden in Windows 95, Windows 98, Windows Me oder Windows 2000 keine 64-Bit-Ganzzahlen unterstützt.
-Es ist nicht möglich, ein Visual Basic `ULong`-Argument an eine Automatisierungskomponente auf diesen Plattformen zu übergeben.
+  Furthermore, Automation does not support 64-bit integers on Windows 95, Windows 98, Windows ME, or Windows 2000.
+You cannot pass a Visual Basic `ULong` argument to an Automation component on these platforms.

-- **Tet.** Der `ULong`-Datentyp wird auf `Decimal`, `Single` und `Double` erweitert.
-Dies bedeutet, dass Sie `ULong` in einen dieser Typen konvertieren können, ohne dass <xref:System.OverflowException?displayProperty=nameWithType> Fehler auftreten.
+- **Widening.** The `ULong` data type widens to `Decimal`, `Single`, and `Double`.
+This means you can convert `ULong` to any of these types without encountering a <xref:System.OverflowException?displayProperty=nameWithType> error.

-- **Geben Sie Zeichen ein.** Durch das Anfügen der literalzeichenzeichen, die an ein Literalzeichen `UL` werden, wird der Datentyp `ULong` `ULong` hat kein Bezeichnertyp Zeichen.
+- **Type Characters.** Appending the literal type characters `UL` to a literal forces it to the `ULong` data type. `ULong` has no identifier type character.

-- **Frameworktyp.** Der entsprechende Typ in .NET Framework ist die <xref:System.UInt64?displayProperty=nameWithType>-Struktur.
+- **Framework Type.** Der entsprechende Typ in .NET Framework ist die <xref:System.UInt64?displayProperty=nameWithType>-Struktur.

 ## <a name="see-also"></a>Siehe auch